07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

-    color : name of the color of the product, category : name of the category of the product, size : name of the size of the product, unit : name of the unit of the product
+    color : name of the color of the product, category : name of the category of the product, size : name of the size of the product, unit : name of the unit of the product, pictures : multipart image files of the product in an array }
-}

 - Params :